 What to Do if There’s Moisture Inside the Receptacle Box:

 1. Reset the GFCI outlet.
 You may have to wait several hours for the moisture inside the receptacle to dry.
-Removing the cover and using a hair dryer set on low to blow warm air into the box can help speed up this process.
+Removing the outside plug covers and using a hair dryer set on low to blow warm air into the box can help speed up this process.

 2. Once you’ve reset the GFCI outlet, make sure you have a protective receptacle covering as required by the National Electric Code.
 When choosing a protective covering, make sure that the label lists the following:

 Note: Always make sure your weatherproof covering is closed over outdoor receptacles whether there are appliances plugged in or not.
 If your GFCI exterior outlets are dry and still continue to trip, replacing outdoor GFCI outlets may be the only solution.

 Faulty GFCI Outlet

 If you have a GFCI that won’t reset even if nothing is plugged into the circuit, you either have an issue with another outlet on that circuit or a faulty GFCI.
 Since a single circuit can span multiple rooms, there are likely multiple outlets wired into it and a problem in any one of them can cause the GFCI to trip.
 The other possible explanation is that the GFCI itself is faulty.
 A GFCI uses sensitive circuitry to detect ground faults and over time, this circuitry can become worn out.
 In this situation, the only solution is to replace the GFCI.

 Both of these issues are major electrical repairs and you should call an electrician if you suspect that either of these is the source of your GFCI problems.
 Even if you have the right equipment, poking around with live wiring without professional training is probably a bad idea.